-MUBUS-360 SONG STRUCTURE AND CONTENT (2)

-Prerequisite: MUBUS-260 Musicianship For Business Professionals.
+MUBUS-360 SONG STRUCTURE AND CONTENT (2) Prerequisite: MUBUS-260 Musicianship For Business

+Professionals.
 A study of the basic elements of popular song structure, including melody, lyric patterns and construction, harmony, scales, intervals, rhythm, and form; analysis of the structure of successful songs and the application of those elements to songwriting, including lyric and melodic development, hook recognition, chord structures, and accompaniment styles.
-Includes analysis of songwriting styles in various genres including pop, rock, country, rap/hip-hop, R&B/soul, jazz, blues, Latin, children's, religious, world/ethnic, and folk/Americana.
+Includes analysis of songwriting styles in various genres including pop, rock, country, rap/hip-hop, R&B/soul, jazz, blues, Latin, and folk/Americana.
 Through role-playing, students develop techniques for communicating on a musical level with performers, arrangers, engineers, and producers.
-Two lecture hours per week for one quarter.
+Two lecture hours per week for one guarter.

-MUBUS-460 SONGS, RECORDING & PRODUCTION (2)
+MUBUS-460 SONGS, RECORDING & PRODUCTION: A&R ANALYSIS (2)

 Prerequisite: MUBUS-360 Song Structure and Content.
-Continued development of musical analysis skills and terminology.
-Production elements for enhancing a musical composition and identifying them in a recording will be explored.
+Continued development of musical analysis skills and terminology, with a specific focus on critical listening from an A&R standpoint of songs and talent at various levels and stages across a range of musical genres.
+Along with covering the phases of the recording process, production elements for enhancing a musical composition and identifying them in a recording will be explored.
 Analysis and comparison of preliminary song demos by prominent popular artists with the commercially-released versions, identifying choices that led to a "good song" becoming a "hit song."
-Students apply skills as they coach independent artists on song development, studying how to assess the artist's needs and provide effective advice on performance, song selection, melody, and lyrics as well as working with co-writers, choosing musicians, and developing an effective musical support network.
-One lecture hour and two lab hours per week for one quarter.
+Students are also guided on how to assess the artist's needs and provide effective advice on performance, song selection, melody, and lyrics as well as how to work and communicate with the other creative personnel (i.e. producers, engineers, musicians, cowriters, etc.).
+One lecture hour and two lab hours per week for one guarter.

-MUBUS-560 PRODUCTION MUSIC FOR VISUAL MEDIA 1 (CRITICAL LISTENING)(2)
+MUBUS-560 PRODUCTION MUSIC FOR VISUAL MEDIA 1 (CRITICAL LISTENING) (2)

-Prerequisites: MUBUS-430 Music Publishing and

-Licensing 4, and MUBUS-360 Song Structure and Content.
+Prerequisites: MUBUS-430 Music Publishing and Licensing 4, and MUBUS-360 Song Structure and Content.
 Introduction to musical analysis from the perspectives of the composer/songwriter and the music supervisor, including identifying and interpreting aspects of tone, timbre, instrumentation, dynamics and motifs within a custom composition or song placement for film or television.
-Students are assigned to review a short film from the perspective of a music supervisor, assigning specific aspects of lyric content, melodic tone, dynamics and other factors to significant markers in the film, and communicating the desired aspects to the composer.
+Students are assigned to review various pieces of visual media from the perspective of a music supervisor, assigning specific aspects of lyric content, melodic tone, dynamics and other factors to significant markers in the film, and communicating the desired aspects to the composer.
 Two lecture hours per week for one quarter.